 You’ll find lots of healthy food recipes and food preparation activities in my kids in the kitchen category.

 If this is your first time visiting Living Montessori Now, welcome!
-If you haven’t already, please join us on our Living Montessori Now Facebook pagewhere you’ll find a Free Printable of the Day and lots of inspiration and ideas for parenting and teaching!
-And please follow me on Pinterest (lots of Montessori-, holiday-, and theme-related boards), Twitter (blog posts by me and others along with the Parent/Teacher Daily and other interesting information), and Google+ (post updates and Montessori Community).
-You can find me on bloglovin’, Instagram, and YouTube now, too.
+If you haven’t already, please join us on our Living Montessori Now Facebook page where you’ll find a Free Printable of the Day and lots of inspiration and ideas for parenting and teaching!
+And please follow me on Instagram, Pinterest (lots of Montessori-, holiday-, and theme-related boards), and YouTube.
+While you’re here, please check out the Living Montessori Now shop.

 And don’t forget one of the best ways to follow me by signing up for my weekly newsletter.
-You’ll get two awesome freebies (and a monthly subscriber freebie) in the process!
+You’ll receive some awesome freebies in the process!

 These cutting strips are so fun!
 Thanks for sharing them